See & do

 For many, walking on pristine, white-sand shores is one of the greatest pleasures of a trip to the Outer Hebrides, and here the Uists cannot fail to impress.
 Along the north and west coasts of the islands you will find beach after beach; from the three-mile stretch of Berneray West Beach, to the connected bays at Clachan Sands (Traigh Hornais and Lingeigh); from the gorgeous beaches of the Udal peninsular to the beautiful dune-backed Hosta; from Howmore, with the dramatic backdrop of South Uist’s Beinn Mhor mountain, to Coilleag a’ Phrionnsa, the landing point of Bonnie Prince Charlie on Eriskay; the Uists have beaches of all shapes, sizes and characters – all perfect for strolls, long or short, and where often, you won’t meet another soul.

 Cycling is a popular activity across the Outer Hebrides.
 Within the Uists there is plenty of opportunity for on or off road riding, with routes suitable for all ages and abilities.
 The short circuit from the Schoolhouse to Hoglan Bay and Balranald is ideal for younger children, while cycling is also an excellent way to explore the smaller causeway-connected islands of Grimsay, Eriskay and Berneray.
-On South Uist, the delightful Machair Way skirts the western shoreline for 35 miles, while inter-island bike and ferry visits can make wonderful daylong excursions.
-South Harris, for example, makes an ideal cycling day trip with an excellent circular route that passes beaches, lochs and hills (circa 30 miles).
+On South Uist, the delightful Machair Way skirts the western shoreline for 35 miles, while inter-island bike and ferry visits can make wonderful daylong excursions for the more experienced.
+South Harris, for example, makes an ideal cycling day trip with an excellent circular route that passes beaches, lochs and hills (circa 30 miles, hilly!)